PhilReedData/PhilReedData.github.io/dhll201703/ammo.md

 #### Results

 ![Using the tool in Safari](img/ammo-150.png)
+:bulb: Remember, you may need to install a JSON viewer extension to display the code in a better way.
 ![Using the tool in Chrome](img/ammo-160.png)

 The returned JSON data has a structure which includes: